zaherlavi/zaherlavi/README.md

   zaherlavi93@gmail.com or [LinkedIn](https://www.linkedin.com/in/zaher-lavi-a85a70172/)

 - ⚡ **Fun fact:**
-  I’m working on a project to livestream peaceful nature videos on YouTube—who knew coding could feel so zen?
+  I’m working on a project to livestream peaceful nature videos on YouTube, who knew coding could feel so zen?